 Have you ever noticed that there are certain times of the day when you are more alert or more tired?
 People seem to have an internal biological clock that regulates the sleep-wakefulness cycle.
 Blood pressure, heart rate, appetite, secretion of hormones and digestive enzymes, sensory sharpness, and elimination processes all follow circadian rhythms (Hrushesky, 1994).
 A circadian rhythm is a biological clock that is genetically programmed to regulate physiological responses within a time period of 24 or 25 hours.
 Circadian rhythms operate even when normal day and night cues are removed.
 For example, we usually standardize our sleep patterns according to the light of day and dark of night; yet experimenters who have lived for months at a time in the depths of a cave have still maintained a rhythm to their behaviors.
 Without any environmental cues, people maintained their circadian rhythms on about a 24- to 25-hour cycle.
-Researchers have determined circadian rhythm: the rhythm of activity and inactivity lasting approximately one day that humans have a circadian cycle of approximately 24.18 hours (Czeisler et al., 1999).
+Researchers have determined that humans have a circadian cycle of approximately 24.18 hours (Czeisler et al., 1999).